ioarchive/CVRMods/README.md

 # Mods

+### RestartButton
+Restart the game with a button configurable in MelonPrefs.
+Uses ChilloutButtonAPI for the menu button

 ### StopFlying
 If you toggle flying before loading into another world most of the time you continue flying.\
 This mod disables your flying when you load into a world.

-### Presence Changer

-kinda misleading for now but eh
-- Allows you to change or turn off CVR's built in Discord rich presence.

-Currently implemented:
-- Change Application ID
-- Disable the rich presence

-Coming later:
-- Large/Small Image Keys & Text, persist after game changes them again (world switch, etc)
-- String templating and Buttons may be implemented in the future if I have time.
-Pull Requests are always welcome.

 ---
+WIP/Deprecated/Useless mods

 ### [OBS Control](https://github.com/aniiiiiimal/obscontrol)
 An WIP port of my VRChat mod, which is a somewhat-port of a beat saber mod with the same name\
-OBSControl is hosted in its own repository [here](https://github.com/aniiiiiimal/obscontrol) - on the `cvr` branch (not pushed to github yet)
+OBSControl is hosted in its own repository [here](https://github.com/aniiiiiimal/obscontrol) - on the `cvr` branch (unfinished)

-### RestartButton
-Press `Equals` to restart the game.
-Currently doesn't work because it detects the newly opened game as a duplicate instance.